-In this travel story, published here, I wrote about three of my favorite domes in Rome.
+In this travel story, printed in a Wells Fargo custom magazine, I write about three of my favorite domes in Rome.
 There are hundreds of them, of course, and favorites can shift from day to day.
 But these?
 They are always near the top, and always worth visiting again and again.

 It happens every time I visit Rome.
 My pulse quickens as I near the city’s historic center.
 It’s not the chaotic traffic that has my blood pressure rising, nor the anticipation of one marvelous meal after another.
 Like a lover separated from his partner for too long, my heart races at the first sight of Michelangelo’s masterpiece, the dome of St. Peter’s Basilica.

 There it is, tall and majestic, off in the distance, across the Tiber River, high on a hill.
 It dominates this ancient skyline and announces in no uncertain terms that you are entering a place of architectural wonders.

 Rome is a city of domes.
 There are scores of them topping churches and cathedrals, baths and basilicas.
 They are visually arresting from street level.
 But with three domes in particular, a special experience awaits you if you get closer, if you look closely or if you’re there at the right time.